What is Laser Therapy and how does it work?

 - Accelerated healing of superficial injuries, such as wounds and ulcers.

 Laser Therapy is a painless treatment that lasts a few minutes.
 Some human patients undergoing laser therapy have stated they feel a comfortable, warm sensation in the area being treated, while other patients usually don’t feel the laser.
 There is no pain, heat, redness or swelling during or after treatment.

 Most patients experience positive results in 1 to 3 treatments, with the average course of treatment being 7 to 10 sessions.
 The effects of Laser Therapy are cumulative; therefore, expect to see improvement as you proceed through your treatment plan.
 Each pet is different, and treatments are unique for your pet’s specific needs.
 It is important that once you start, you complete the course of treatments recommended by your doctor or symptoms are likely to reoccur.

-For more information (and to see a video of a cute penguin laser patient), click here:
+For additional information (and to see a video of a cute penguin laser patient) please visit the link following.